PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 This code assumes we have every item in one long line.
 It goes through each item until it finds a baseball.

 But what if the item we are looking for isn't in our "one long line" of items!
 If this was real computer code, then the computer would probably crash!
 Or the computer would endlessly keep searching.
-I'm not entirely sure.

 We call this a "bug".
 "Bugs" in computer programming are surprisingly common.